dgroomes/my-github-explorer/README.md

 * [ ] Port to Redux Sagas
    * This is the real experiment: can we actually figure out how to implement the logic in Sagas?
 * [ ] Consider enforcing `noImplicitAny`
-* [ ] Figure out some trick to prevent the app from initializing until Redux DevTools have attached.
+* [ ] (Is this even true?
+Aren't we getting all state?)
+Figure out some trick to prevent the app from initializing until Redux DevTools have attached.
 I don't think I'm getting all the early action history which is a shame.
 If I can get a comprehensive history, then I can delete some of the log statements.
-* [ ] Defect.
+* [ ] HOLD (I need to figure out how to do async stuff using Redux I think.
+So Sagas or thunk?)
+Defect.
 The validation request is doubling.
 I mean I imagine this is because of React strict mode.
 How am should I deal with this?
+   * Side note: I've spent about 15 minutes researching React strict mode and I can't find in the official docs, stackoverflow or the source code what is meant by "strict mode only runs in development mode".
+Did the whole world agree that "dev web pages" have a global variable named `__DEV__` (or something like that) set to `true`?
+   * I need to not tie the fetch lifecycle to the UI component (I guess this is kind of obvious).
+I just want to spell it out for myself.
+Letting the mounting of a component trigger `useEffect` is fine in some cases, but when there is work/state that exists even "before" or "outside" a UI component then manage that in non-UI code (and to me the "render" function, which is a React function component is a UI thing).
+This is continually a murky subject for me (and most).
+     OR actually, it's just silly to initialize the state to "restoring"...
+I should really do "init" or "untriggered" (I keep revisiting this same concept...).
+UPDATE: I've heard the phrase "fetch on render" used in the wild and that's a good description.

 ## Finished Wish List Items